clarenceluo78/ActiveAD/README.md

-# ActiveAD: Human-in-the-loop Active Anomaly Detection
+# ActiveAD: Active Learning for Tabular Anomaly Detection

-ActiveAD is a human-in-the-loop active anomaly detection framework that leverages both machine learning models and human expertise to improve the efficiency and accuracy of detecting anomalies in complex domains.
+Detecting anomalies in tabular data is critical in many fields, including cybersecurity, finance, and healthcare.
+However, labeling data for anomaly detection is often labor-intensive and costly. *Active learning* (AL) emerges as a promising approach to mitigate these challenges, aiming to reduce the labeling cost while maintaining high detection performance.
+In our project, we propose a pipeline, ActiveAD, for active anomaly detection that combines various anomaly detection models and active learning querying strategies to improve the efficiency and effectiveness of identifying anomalies with limited labeled data.
+Benefiting from the recent study on anomaly detection benchmark, we also offer a comprehensive comparison of different active learning method performance on diverse datasets.
+Extensive experiments reveal the strengths and weaknesses of each method and the impact of outliers, providing valuable insights into their suitability under different conditions.

 ## Table of Contents